cube3power/atsd/sql/examples/datetime-format.md

-# Datetime Format
+# Date Format

-A `datetime` column returns time in ISO format.
+A `datetime` column returns date and time in ISO format.

 ## Query